nyorain/vil/docs/own/workstack.md

 	      execute with valgrind?
 		  meson test --wrapper 'valgrind --leak-check=full --error-exitcode=1' --print-errorlogs -> no idea.
-Crash inside the vulkan loader that i can't reproduce locally
+Crash inside the vulkan loader that i can't reproduce locally Maybe just execute on windows? seems to work there.
 - [x] add mutex to descriptorPool, make sure it's correctly used everywhere
 - [x] fix invalidateCbs race (see command/record.cpp TODO in tryAccessLocked)
 - [ ] document what to do when descriptors are not available when